 Studia Logica Library

-It is envisaged that the majority of volumes will be single or double authored monographs, although well-edited volumes on particular topics are also welcome.
-Typical books will average 250 printed pages, with an upper limit of 300 pages.
-Publication of two or four volumes per year is planned.
+It is envisaged that the majority of volumes will be single or multiple authored monographs, although well-edited volumes on particular topics are also welcome.
+Typical books will average 250 printed pages.
+Publication of two to four volumes per year is planned.

-Authors interested in proposing a manuscript, either in progress or in conception can either consult the Publisher or one of the Editors.
+Authors interested in proposing a completed book or a manuscript in progress or in conception can either consult the Publisher or one of the Editors.